Venice Vaporetto Routes

 3. Some lines are seasonal (typically summer or, occasionally, spring through fall).

-5. If you board at a stop that doesn't have a ticket office or machine, approach the conductor immediately after boarding and ask for a biglietto.
+5. In theory, if you board at a stop that doesn't have a ticket office or machine, you can approach the conductor immediately after boarding and ask for a biglietto.
 Otherwise, you could be fined heavily for traveling without a ticket.
+But read this first.

 6. Be sure to validate your ticket before boarding the boat.
 Hold your ticket close to the electronic reader (see inset photo) until you see a green light flash or hear a beep.